 At Island Outpost, our Jamaica resorts are committed to minimizing our impact in the environments we inhabit.
 We strive to preserve and enhance the habitats of all marine, bird, and wildlife, and the wealth of vegetation that surrounds us.
 Our Chief Sustainability Officer is Gustavo Diaz Flores who explains some of the processes regarding our Green Philosophy below.

 Island Outpost Sustainability Project was launched in February 2012 and we have already reached some outstanding results.
 GoldenEye, The Caves, Strawberry Hill and Pantrepant have all contributed to The Project in terms of resources and activities.

 The main goal of The Project is to divert valuable resources from going into a landfill.
-In other words: Recycling.
+In other words: Reduce, Reuse and Recycle.
 Below are a few of the goals that we have had great success with and that we continue to work on: